NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 As a bonus, you can imagine your trajectory to be a combination of PTP and LIN goals, optimized in function of your packaging strategy.
 This will prevent your robot from stopping at each goal, if you planned to use multiple goals to reach the dropping position.

 To perform such a sequence, you have to initialize a new node in your launchfile, which is called `move_group`.
-This node is the main moveit_2 node that kind of work as an overkill core that got all the interfaces the package can provide.
+This node is the main moveit_2 node that kind of work as the standard node that got all the interfaces the package can provide.
 It was not necessary to use it before, as we interfaced the movements using `MoveitPy`, which is a python wrapper for the `moveit_cpp` interface that allows to use Moveit2 without MoveGroup.
-But, as we now need to use sequences, the only way to interface it is to manage with the MoveGroup node.
+But, as we now need to use sequences, the only way to interface it is to manage with the MoveGroup node, as they are still not implemented in `moveit_cpp`

 ```python
     moveit2_config = (